SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 What size gravel is best for a driveway?

-Use crusher run (also called road base or quarry process) for the subbase — the mix of fines and ¾-1 inch angular pieces packs and compacts into a stable load-bearing layer.
-Use #57 stone (¾ inch clean, no fines) for the top dressing because it stays loose, drains, and gives the surface its finished crunch.
-Don't use rounded pea gravel as a driveway top — vehicle tires shove it into ruts within a season.
-The calculator's Driveway base preset defaults to 6 inches of crusher run; the Driveway top preset defaults to 2 inches of #57.
+Crusher run for the subbase, #57 stone for the top dressing.
+Don't use rounded pea gravel as a driveway top.
+For the subbase — crusher run (also called road base or quarry process): The mix of fines and ¾-1 inch angular pieces packs and compacts into a stable load-bearing layer.
+For the top — #57 stone (¾ inch clean, no fines): Stays loose, drains, and gives the surface its finished crunch.
+What NOT to use as a top dressing — pea gravel: Rounded shape means vehicle tires shove it into ruts within a season.
+The calculator's presets: Driveway base defaults to 6 inches of crusher run.
+Driveway top defaults to 2 inches of #57.

 How thick should a gravel driveway be?

-USDA NRCS spec for residential gravel driveways is 8 to 12 inches of total compacted depth in three layers.
-On moderate clay or loam soil, the 4-6 inch compacted crusher-run subbase should be at the upper end (6 inches) with a geotextile separation fabric underneath, landing total compacted thickness at 10-12 inches.
-On heavy clay the subbase has to be at least 8 inches and geotextile is non-negotiable.
-Skipping the geotextile lets fines from the soil migrate up into the gravel within a few rainy seasons; the driveway turns into a soft strip that won't drain.
+8-12 inches of total compacted depth, built in three layers.
+Heavier soil = thicker subbase + non-negotiable geotextile underneath.
+On moderate clay or loam soil: 4-6 inch compacted crusher-run subbase at the upper end (6 inches), plus a geotextile separation fabric underneath.
+Total compacted thickness 10-12 inches.
+On heavy clay: Subbase has to be at least 8 inches.
+Geotextile is non-negotiable.
+What happens if you skip the geotextile: Fines from the soil migrate up into the gravel within a few rainy seasons.
+The driveway turns into a soft strip that won't drain.

 Do I need a weed barrier or geotextile fabric under gravel?

-For a driveway: yes, geotextile is required by NRCS spec on heavy clay and recommended everywhere else.
-Use a non-woven fabric rated for driveway use (minimum 4 oz per square yard), overlap joins by at least 12 inches, and pin the edges.
-For decorative beds: a permeable landscape fabric helps with weeds and lets water through, but the bigger weed-control move is depth — 3 inches of mulch or stone over a clean prep does more than fabric over a half-prepped surface.
-Don't use plastic sheet under gravel; it traps water and the gravel migrates downhill on the slick layer.
+For a driveway, yes — required on heavy clay, recommended everywhere else.
+For decorative beds, permeable landscape fabric helps but isn't the main weed-control move.
+For a driveway: Use a non-woven geotextile rated for driveway use (minimum 4 oz per square yard).
+Overlap joins by at least 12 inches.
+Pin the edges.
+For decorative beds: Permeable landscape fabric helps with weeds and lets water through.
+The bigger weed-control move is depth — 3 inches of mulch or stone over a clean prep does more than fabric over a half-prepped surface.
+What NOT to use: Plastic sheet under gravel.
+It traps water and the gravel migrates downhill on the slick layer.

 How much does a yard of gravel cost?